 Given the scope of the required essays and the explicit guidelines provided for this essay, applicants would do best to address only the topics outlined by the admissions committee for this prompt.

 Clear Admit Resources

-Thanks for reading our analysis of this year’s NYU MBA essay topics!
-As you work on your Stern MBA essays and application, we encourage you to consider all of Clear Admit’s Stern offerings:
+Thanks for reading our analysis of this year’s Stern MBA essays!
+As you work on your NYU Stern MBA essays and application, we encourage you to consider all of Clear Admit’s Stern offerings: